What Is the Variance Risk Premium?

 The variance risk premium (VRP) is the persistent gap between implied volatility (priced at trade) and subsequently realized volatility, averaging positive in equity markets because option sellers demand a risk premium for bearing variance shocks.
 It is the structural reason short-vol strategies have historically generated positive alpha.

-What VRP Is
+What Is VRP?

 Take any 30-day call option, observe its IV at trade.
 Hold the option through expiration.
 Compute the realized vol of the underlying over that 30-day window.
 The difference IV minus realized vol is the variance risk premium for that single trade.
 Average it across thousands of trades, across hundreds of underlyings, across two decades of options data, and the average is consistently positive: implied vol exceeds realized vol by roughly 2-4 vol points on the SPX at the 30-day tenor.